TURKEY: Why state interference in the election of Chief Rabbi, Greek Orthodox and Armenian Patriarchs?

 There have been previous instances of government interference in the Armenian Apostolic leadership, dating back several decades.
 In 1997 the government forced the Patriarchate to disband its council of lay advisers.

-When Mesrop was chosen as Patriarch in 1998, the government went out of its way to try to prevent his appointment and indicated directly that the only other candidate, the then-72 year-old Bishop Shahan Sivaciyan, was its choice.
-The government appeared to regard the then-42 year-old, well-educated and internationally-connected Mesrop as the more threatening candidate.
+When Mesrob was chosen as Patriarch in 1998, the government went out of its way to try to prevent his appointment and indicated directly that the only other candidate, the then-72 year-old Bishop Shahan Sivaciyan, was its choice.
+The government appeared to regard the then-42 year-old, well-educated and internationally-connected Mesrob as the more threatening candidate.
 This was widely thought to be because he might be an articulate public face in Turkish society for his community, as well as a spiritual leader.

 Ecumenical Patriarchate's experience